 The Vessel Flag legislation (SB 1546) filed by Senator Baxley and Representative Altman (HB 1225) caught our eye as it was an expansion from airboats to all vessels.
 Our office met with the sponsors and asked questions and expressed concerns about the broadness of the bill as written.
-We are currently working on some suggested language to propose to the sponsors for consideration.
 Again, the bills have not been placed on the agenda as of the writing of this report.
 The House bill only has two committees of reference.
-Time is running out on this legislation as committee meetings will be wrapping up in the next two weeks.
+Time is running out on this legislation as committee meetings will be wrapping up during the eighth week and the bills have yet to move.
+However, nothing is officially off the radar until Sine Die.